Dallarnil: Education

 Dallarnil State School is a government primary (Prep-6) school for boys and girls at 3 Main Street (25.3839°S 152.0456°E).
 In 2017, the school had an enrolment of 25 students with 5 teachers (2 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Dallarnil.
-The nearest secondary schools are in Biggenden (to Year 10) and Childers (to Year 12).
+There are no secondary schools in Dallarnil.
+The nearest government secondary schools are Biggenden State School (to Year 10) in Biggenden to the south and Isis District State High School (to Year 12) in Childers to the north-east.

 Heritage listings

 Dallarnil has a number of heritage-listed sites, including: